 This is amplified in dangerous weather, which is why we at United Crane Services have put together this article.
-Mobile cranes are a staple on many constructions sites, used for everything from lifting and lowering to moving and shifting.
-They get things effectively and safely, but in the event of dangerous weather, there are a few things you should be aware of.
+Mobile cranes are a staple on many construction sites, used for everything from lifting and lowering to moving and shifting.
+They get things done effectively and safely, but in the event of dangerous weather, there are a few things you should be aware of.

 Operating a crane on a bad weather day